muhd-umer/nust-ee/README.md

 This repository hosts a comprehensive collection of coursework materials from six out of eight (and continuously growing) semesters pursued under the **Bachelor's of Electrical Engineering** program at the esteemed [NUST School of Electrical Engineering and Computer Science (NUST – SEECS)](https://seecs.nust.edu.pk/).
 The repository aims to provide a valuable resource for students and enthusiasts seeking to delve into the intricacies of electrical engineering concepts and applications.

-## Repository Layout
+## Layout 📑

 The repository is structured to facilitate easy navigation and access to specific course materials.
 Each semester's coursework is organized into a dedicated subdirectory, further divided into individual course folders.
 Within each course folder, you'll find relevant assignments, projects, presentations, and supplementary learning materials.

-## Contributions
+## Contributions 📖

-We encourage contributions from fellow students and electrical engineering enthusiasts to expand the repository's scope and enhance its value.
-If you possess coursework materials from semesters not currently included, please consider submitting a pull request to integrate them into the repository.
-Your contributions will enrich the learning experience for others.
+We encourage contributions from fellow students and electrical engineering enthusiasts to expand the repository's scope and enhance its value. _If you possess coursework materials from semesters not currently included, please consider submitting a pull request to integrate them into the repository.
+Your contributions will enrich the learning experience for others._

-## Acknowledgements
+## Acknowledgements ❤️

 We express our sincere gratitude to the instructors and professors at NUST – SEECS for their invaluable guidance and mentorship throughout our academic journey.
 Their expertise and dedication have been instrumental in shaping our understanding of electrical engineering principles.